Dangerous plants and insects for dogs

 - Poisonous parts: Leaves and flowers.

-- Symptoms: Vomiting, diarrhea, lethargy and in severe cases respiratory problems.
+- Symptoms: Vomiting, diarrhea, lethargy and in severe cases breathing difficulties.

 7. Grass ears:

-- Danger: Grass ears can get stuck in your dog's coat, skin or ears and cause serious inflammation.
+- Danger: Grass awns can become stuck in your dog's fur, skin, or ears and cause serious infections.

-- Symptoms: Heavy licking or scratching, swelling, redness and pain.
-In severe cases, it can lead to abscesses or internal damage if the grass ear penetrates deep into the body.
+- Symptoms: Intense licking or scratching, swelling, redness, and pain.
+In severe cases, it can lead to abscesses or internal damage if the grass awn penetrates deeply into the body.

 Dangerous insects